daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

       * Use the Wireguard app to scan the QR code and save the configuration.

 ### Generate the client keys
 Generate another set of private and public keys, this time for the client.
-I prepended `mobile` to the names of these keys to indicate they're for my mobile phone.
+I prepended `mobile` to the names of these keys to indicate they're for my phone.
 ```shell
 $ wg genkey | tee mobileprivatekey | wg pubkey > mobilepublickey
 ```

 ### Configure the client interface
 Create another config file in `/etc/wireguard` to set up the client interface.
-I called mine `mobile.conf` to indicate it's for my mobile phone.
-The config file should also include information about the client's _peer_ — the server, in this case.
+I called mine `mobile.conf` to indicate it's for my phone.
+The config file should also include information about the client's peer—the server, in this case.
 ```
 [Interface]
 Address = 192.168.2.2/28